Are Green Parties More Common In High-Income Democracies?

 Green Parties: History and Definition

 Green parties have evolved dramatically over time, from groups of loosely organized environmental activists into an international network of political actors unified behind a set of established principles.
 But what exactly are these principles?
 Though green parties are principally concerned with environmental issues, most green parties are not single-issue parties, and can bring a number of oft-ignored political issues such as “pacifism, human rights, and radical democracy” into policy debates.[7]
 A German Green Party conference after the 1979 election codified the so-called “four pillars” of green politics that serve as a common party platform: ecological sustainability, grassroots democracy, social justice, and nonviolence.[8]
-So Greens generally pursue policies that expand social equity and political participation while promoting a more sustainable human-environment relationship.
+Although Green parties worldwide may share foundational policy stances, variations do exist between countries.
+Greens typically advocate for robust policies addressing economic and social problems, emphasizing the interconnected nature of these issues to climate and environmental injustice.
+These policies may include opposing cuts in government spending, regulating businesses, implementing progressive taxation, and supporting social safety net programs.[12]

 Materialist and Postmaterialist Values: How Economic Security Affects Values

-Ronald Inglehart posits that long-term economic security could lead to an intergenerational change in values and political priorities to emphasize autonomy, self-expression, and individual rights over material security.
+Ronald Inglehart suggests that sustained economic stability over an extended period may result in a shift in generational values and political preferences.
+This shift would prioritize autonomy, self-expression, and individual rights over a primary focus on material security.
 Based on Maslow’s hierarchy of needs, Inglehart argues that after basic “physiological and physical needs” are met that people can shift their attention to “higher-order intellectual, social, and ascetic needs.”[9]
-If during their formative years someone experiences prolonged periods of war, famine, or economic turmoil, then they would likely prioritize material stability over other values because they want to stay alive.
-However, if someone is raised in an environment without material scarcity or any existential challenges to their survival, then they will concern themselves with post-material political issues, namely “the environment, women’s rights, civil rights, sexuality, anti-nuclear energy and Green politics.”
+For instance, if during their formative years someone experiences prolonged periods of war, famine, or economic turmoil, then they would likely prioritize material stability over other values.
+However, when individuals grow up in an environment devoid of material scarcity or immediate survival threats, their attention is likely to turn towards post-material political concerns.
+These concerns include issues such as the environment, women’s rights, civil rights, sexuality, and anti-nuclear energy.

-For example, the cohort born in post-WWII America was socialized in an environment of unprecedented economic prosperity, so all of their material needs like shelter, food, and security could be taken for granted.
-Without any immediate economic needs, their policy priorities deemphasized so-called kitchen table issues in favor of zero-growth,environmental, and anti-nuclear causes.[10]
-This helps explain the emergence of America’s activist “New Left” in the 1960s and 1970s, as the baby boomers’ life of relative economic comfort allowed them to focus their concern on other issues.
+Consider the post-World War II American generation as an illustration.
+Raised in an era of unparalleled economic prosperity, they experienced a socialization process where basic needs like shelter, food, and security were readily met.
+Without any immediate economic needs, their policy priorities deemphasized so-called “kitchen table issues” in favor of zero-growth,environmental, and anti-nuclear activism.[10]
+This focus shift helps explain the emergence of America’s activist “New Left” in the 1960s and 1970s, as the baby boomers’ life of relative economic comfort allowed them to focus their concern on other issues.
 Importantly, there is a time lag associated with this value change.
 Conditions in one’s preadult years are integral in shaping their values, while subsequent events have a more muted effect on one’s political priorities.

 Assignment

-- Navigate to the Where Green Parties Hold Power map.
-Are there any countries with a successful green party that surprise you?
+3. Are there any countries with a successful green party that surprised you?
 Any countries without a successful green party that you expected to have one?

-- After considering Inglehart’s explanation and your proposed alternatives, do you believe that postmaterialist values are the primary cause of green party electoral success in high-income countries?
+4. Given your preliminary investigation, to what extent do you believe that postmaterialist values are the primary cause of green party electoral success in high-income countries?

 Notes